Nothing To Worry About (Easy Rider/Frenzy -3)

 I think that there was a deeper issue, with the narrative content of the work, whereby the protagonist calls on God to help her, but is killed nonetheless.
 Her belief in God continues, and so to those who have ears to hear perhaps, a sense of hope, of overcoming, glimmers through.
 But is this enough?

-There is a story in Luke’s gospel of a time when Jesus preached in his own home town, and: All spoke well of him and were amazed at the gracious words that came from his mouth….
+There is a story in the gospel according to Luke (4.16-30 →) of a time when Jesus preached in his own home town, and: All spoke well of him and were amazed at the gracious words that came from his mouth….
 And he said, ‘Truly I tell you, no prophet is accepted in the prophet’s home town.
 But the truth is, there were many widows in Israel in the time of Elijah, when the heaven was shut up for three years and six months, and there was a severe famine over all the land; yet Elijah was sent to none of them except to a widow at Zarephath in Sidon.
 There were also many lepers in Israel in the time of the prophet Elisha, and none of them was cleansed except Naaman the Syrian.’
 When they heard this, all in the synagogue were filled with rage.
 They got up, drove him out of the town, and led him to the brow of the hill on which their town was built, so that they might hurl him off the cliff.
 But he passed through the midst of them and went on his way.
-(Luke 4.16-30)

 The usual interpretation of this story is that the people became angry because Jesus was suggesting that God cared for Gentiles at least as much as for Jewish people.
 But I’m not convinced that would account for them going from speaking well of him, to trying to murder him.
 I suspect that what really drove people mad was being reminded that while God can save and heal, people still get sick and die.
 Or get raped and murdered.
-Are we only willing to believe and trust in God so long as such things will not happen to us?
+Are we only willing to believe and trust in God so long as such things will not happen to us or our loved ones?
 Of course, we don’t care to admit that our faith is so conditional.
 And neither do we dare to admit we are angry at God for allowing such things to happen.
 But we have to blame someone.
 So shoot the messenger.

 I said that art is difficult, and religion is difficult, but the truth is, life is difficult.
 Sometimes very difficult, scarily incoherent even, and so yes, we do need our reassurance rituals, which sometimes take the form of art, and sometimes religion, and maybe in that sense at least, they are not so far apart.